Have you thought about the type of care and medical treatment you may want should you ever become unable to make decisions or speak for yourself?

-Advance care planning includes:
+Advance care planning involves:

 The Virginia Health Care Decisions Act allows you to make two types of decisions about your end-of life healthcare in an Advance Directive.